edgi-govdata-archiving/web-monitoring-ops/incidents/2019-02-12--wayback-machine-import-failure.md

 ### What Went Wrong

-- There were alerts for this issue and it lingered for a *loooooong* time.
+- There were no alerts for this issue and it lingered for a *loooooong* time.
 - @Mr0grog is only writing this incident report 13 days later.
 That's much too long.